 What's the most important thing when buying baby clothes online?

 Typically high quality baby clothes are 100% cotton and more expensive but rest assured, you don't have to spend a fortune on dressing your baby.
-You can get affordable baby clothes that are 100% cotton, typically these are a more lightweight or thin cotton that may not last as long / might distort after a few washes.
+You can get affordable baby clothes that are 100% cotton, most of the time these are a more lightweight or a less dense cotton that may not last as long / might distort after a few washes.

 As babies grow and go through multiple outfit changes a day, we believe a mix of high quality and more affordable clothes is a good idea.
 Babies tend to require a lot of clothes in the first few months.
 Some Mum's choose to throw out, as opposed to wash, those poop filled bodysuit or romper.